Childs book example

 Let’s have a look at how to create Conditional Styles that manipulate two different aspect ratios controlled by a DOCUMENT_SIZE Form Field.
 Open the Printess Editor and Create New Template.

-Learn more about changing document size with Form Fields.
+Learn more about changing DOCUMENT_SIZE with Form Fields.

 To achieve this, first we will right-click on the document and select Get Size from Form Field, this will give us an Auto-Generated Form Field named DOCUMENT_SIZE: